by Anna Wybieralska Sep 15, 2015

 What is it?
 And where did it come from?

-Spam Assassin is a computer program which filters and tests email in order to determine, (or try to determine) whether or not it is considered spam.
+Spam Assassin filters email to determine if it's spam.
 It is considered an 'open-source software' which is built by contributing developers on a volunteer basis.
 It's most basic building blocks were in place starting in 1997, but eventually, in 2004 it became a project headed by the Apache Software Foundation and then the program was officially renamed Apache Spam Assassin sometime after 2004.

 Why does Elastic Email use this to test email?